amirreza-m95/CE_vs_AE/README.md

 - [RCExplainer](#rCExplainer)
 - [Adversarials](#adversarials)

+## Requirements
+- Python 3.7
+- pytorch 1.9.0
+- cuda 10.2
+- dgl-cuda10.2 (Edit graphconv.py)
+- torch-geometric

+  Detailed requirements are available in requirements.txt in root folder.

 ## CFF
 1. To run the experiments, dgl-cuda library is required. https://docs.dgl.ai/install/index.html.
-2. After installing dgl-cuda library, Please replace the graphconv.py file in the dgl library with the file (with the same name) provided in the gnn_cff root folder.
+2. After installing dgl-cuda library, Please replace the graphconv.py file in the dgl library with the file (with the same name) provided in the CE/gnn_cff folder.
 This is for the relaxation purpose as described in the paper.
 3. The training and explaining are independent phases.
 For you convenience, we provide pre-trained GNN model params.
-Under the project root folder, run:
+Under the CE/gnn_cff folder, run:
     ```
     unzip log.zip
     ```
-4. To set the python path, under the project root folder, run:
+4. To set the python path, under the project root folder, run the following command:
     ```
-    source setup.sh
+    export PYTHONPATH=$PYTHONPATH:"$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )/CE/gnn_cff"
     ```
 5. As an example, to generate explanations for node classification task (Tree-Cycles dataset as example), run:
     ```
-    python scripts/exp_node_tree_cycles.py
+    python CE/gnn_cff/scripts/exp_node_tree_cycles.py
     ```
 6. For generating explanations for graph classification task (Mutag0 dataset as example), run:
     ```
-    python scripts/exp_graph.py
+    python CE/gnn_cff/scripts/exp_graph.py
     ```
 7. The codes for training GNNs are also provided.
 For instance, for training GNN for node classification, run:
     ```
-    python scripts/train_node_classification.py
+    python CE/gnn_cff/scripts/train_node_classification.py
     ```
     for graph classification, run:
     ```
-    python scripts/train_graph_classification.py
+    python CE/gnn_cff/scripts/train_graph_classification.py
     ```
-- Moving Graphconv.py file and changing transform to transforms in library import.
-- add this graph conv file beside script

-Torch:
-pip install torch==1.13.1+cu117 torchvision==0.14.1+cu117 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu117
-dgl:
-#### If you have installed dgl-cuXX package, please uninstall it first.
-pip install  dgl -f https://data.dgl.ai/wheels/cu117/repo.html pip install  dglgo -f https://data.dgl.ai/wheels-test/repo.html

-Running Xp BA shapes CFF:

-    export PYTHONPATH=$PYTHONPATH:"$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )/CE/gnn_cff"

 ## CF-GNNExplainer
 #### Training original models

-To train the original GNN models for the BA-shapes dataset in the paper, cd into src and run this command:
+To train the original GNN models for the BA-shapes dataset in the paper, cd into CE/cf-gnnexplainer/src and run this command:

 ```train
 python train.py --dataset=syn1